A 7-year-old boy and his relatives are among the dozens killed in the Maui wildfires. Here’s what we know about some of the 115 lives lost – KION546

 They included Benjamin, Galinato and Jantoc, as well as Virginia Dofa, 90; and Robert Dyckman, 74.
 All five lived in Lahaina.

-Another seven Lahaina residents were identified August 20-21.
+Another seven Lahaina residents were identified August 20 and 21.
 They were Conchita Sagudang, 75, Danilo Sagudang, 55, Rodolfo Rocutan, 76, Jonathan Somaoang, 76, Angelita Vasquez, 88, Douglas Gloege, 59, and Juan Deleon, 45, Maui officials said.

 A California resident, Theresa Cook, 72, was also identified as one of the victims on August 22.